 I aim to have awards written within 21 days of accepting the case and receiving all the papers.
 If that is not possible I will let the parties know before accepting the case.

+I would suggest all parties first decide they would like to use this scheme.
+Then one should e-mail me with a brief summary of the case copying that e-mail to the other party.
+Telephone contact should be avoided where possible as I do not want to communicate with one party except in a form of which the other is completely aware.
 I will then confirm that I am willing to take the case.
 I should then be sent instructions, which should contain all the documentation that each side wishes me to consider.
 Each side should include a single document setting out the facts and arguments they wish me to have regard to.
 There may also be witnesses statements, Particulars or Points of Claim or Defence.
 Copies of any relevant contracts or letters of complaint should be included.
 Each case will have a different type of relevant documentation.
 I can only consider documents that have been seen by all parties.

 In the vast majority of cases I will.
 However I reserve the right to refuse a case or ask for a higher fee.
 The most likely reasons for my doing so are that involves complex technical or scientific issues or that the instructions I receive are not clear enough for me to be able to ascertain what the issue is.